butrejp/break-in-machine/README.md

 37mm geared motor

-for the geared motor I used the 1000 rpm variant of this one:( https://www.amazon.com/dp/B0745VWJ54 ).
-you can pick and choose here, but fast is nice.  everything else is original hardware.
+for the geared motor I used the 1000 rpm variant of this one:( https://www.amazon.com/dp/B0745VWJ54 ).  you can pick and choose here, but fast is nice.  everything else is original hardware.

-when assembling, use a 6mm or letter B drill to clean up inside the shaft hole.  it doesn't have to be super tight,

-but you can't just run a quarter inch drill through it and expect it to work out.
+when assembling, use a 6mm or letter B drill to clean up inside the shaft hole.  it doesn't have to be super tight, but you can't just run a quarter inch drill through it and expect it to work out.

 the 6x 15mm screws are to hold the motor in
 the 2x m3 screws are to hold the cam to the motor.
 the 8x m3 grub screws are reinforcement for the pusher plates

 depending on the environment you're running it in you might want to strap a fan to it.
-I went with a 24v 40mm

-fan and attached it to the motor with lock wire.
+I went with a 24v 40mmfan and attached it to the motor with lock wire.

 lets call this beerware for now